heckman/photos-server/README.md

-The utility `photos-cli` provides several functions to interact with Apple Photos, one of which is used by the HTTP handler.
+The utility `photos-cli` provides several functions to interact with Apple Photos, one of which is used by the HTTP handler to export photos.

-It may be spun-off into its own project/repository at some future time.
+This utility may be spun-off into its own project/repository at some future time.

 ## Installation